 - Cell Metabolism, Science Daily

-Dr. Keith & Laurie Nemec comments on “How to Eat More and Weigh Less”
+Dr. Keith & Laurie Nemec comments on Serotonin and Adrenaline Effect Weight Loss:

 The answer to weight loss is not a magic pill, potion or drug.
 Stop looking for the quick fix, the temporary patch job and get to the root of the problems so you can resolve it once and for all.
 Weight loss comes naturally as a byproduct of getting and STAYING healthy.
 There are no safe shortcuts in this journey as was found when the diet pill fen-phen was taken off the market because of cardiovascular risks and side effects.
 So how do you become healthy?
 It begins with 7 Basic Steps to Total Health which are: